by Reza Ansari

 This is true whether the trade restrictions come from U.S. sanctions or Iranian tariffs and quotas.

-Reza Ansari is the editor of Cheragh-e Azadi (Lamp of Liberty), the Persian platform of the Atlas Economic Research Foundation.
+Reza Ansari is the editor of Cheragh-e Azadi (Lamp of Liberty), the Persian platform of Atlas Network.
 The platform promotes classical liberal ideas targeted at the Persian-speaking people of Iran and Afghanistan.